What is the AHBA Educational Program?

 Academic applications are accepted each year between March 1 – 31.
 The 2023 Academic Application Period is now closed and will reopen in 2024.

 Vocational applications are accepted twice each year, between March 1 – 31 and June 1 – 30.
-For information about the Summer application period, Click Here.
+The 2023 Summer Application Period is now closed and will reopen in 2024.

 How and when are winners chosen?